mimikgit/cocoapod-MIMIKEdgeClientEngine/README.md

 # MIMIKEdgeClientEngine

 MIMIKEdgeClientEngine library can help you interact with mimik edgeEngine framework with the following APIs:

  # edgeEngine Services

- * `setCustomPortNumber`
  * `startEdgeEngine`
  * `stopEdgeEngine`
- * `eraseEdgeEngineContentSynchronously`
+ * `eraseEdgeEngineContent`
  * `edgeEngineIsRunning`
  * `currentEdgeEngineStartupParameters`
  * `defaultNodeName`
  * `isCurrentNode`
+ * `setCustomPortNumber`

 Please see the in-code documentation in Xcode for more details.

 ## Supported Platforms, Targets
 * `iOS devices running iOS 14+`

-Mac Catalyst or iOS simulators are NOT supported
+**Mac Catalyst or iOS simulators are NOT supported**

 ## Requirements
 ```
 iOS 14.0+
+iOS Device
+MIMIKEdgeClientCore pod
 ```

 ## Installation